nuxencs/seasonpackarr/docs/exec-plans/active/2026-07-04-parse-owns-import.md

 - 2026-07-04: per-stage `ImportError` → status codes 459–463 (config/add/find/
   recheck/resume), mapped by `torrentclient.ImportStatusCode`.
-- 2026-08-08: the destination now includes the expected rooted or flat file layout. qBittorrent imports are pinned to the resolved save path, and an omitted `contentLayout` is read from qBittorrent preferences.
+- 2026-08-08: the destination now includes the expected rooted or flat file layout.
+Explicit-path qBittorrent imports are pinned to the resolved save path.
+Category-only imports follow qBittorrent path-management preferences.
+  An omitted `contentLayout` is read from qBittorrent preferences.
 - 2026-08-08: hardlink creation is idempotent only when the existing target is the same inode as the source.
 This lets a failed client import be retried without accepting an unrelated file at the target path.